wagaweb/wbf/readme.md

 A simple frontend to License_Manager component.
 It will make available a dashboard page with all registered licenses.

 <span style="font-size:smaller"><a href="#waboot-framework">Back to top.</a></span>

+## Testing

+Use `/bin/install-wp-tests.sh` for installing wordpress tests environment and libs to your system.

+If you wish to rely on your IDE intellisense, you can use `/bin/install-symlink.sh` or `/bin/install-tests-lib-copy` to either install a symlink or a copy of wordpress-tests-lib (previously installed by `/bin/install-wp-tests.sh`) into `/tests/` subdirectory.

 # Roadmap